Torleiv Maseng: Academic career

 In October 1993, Maseng was appointed to a chair in Radio Technology at the University of Lund, Sweden.
 In January 1994 he started working as a professor at Department of Applied Electronics.
 Here he contributed to foundation of the Centre of Excellence of Circuit Design and a research program Personal Computing and Communication which is a national research program financed by the Foundation for Strategic Research.

-He later became a Director of Research at the Norwegian Defence Research Establishment.
+Maseng later became a Director of Research at the Norwegian Defence Research Establishment.
 He also served as a professor at the University of Oslo/University Graduate Center (UNIK) since 2017 organized as a department of UiO, Department of Technology Systems and later at Department of Informatics.

+Death

+Maseng died on 11 July 2023, at the age of 76.

 Works

-He is the author of more than 300 papers, holds patents and has served as an editor of the IEEE Communications Magazine.
-He has been listed for the last several years in Marquis Who's Whoin the world.
-He is a member of the Norwegian Academy of Technological Sciences.
+Maseng was the author of more than 300 papers, held patents and has served as an editor of the IEEE Communications Magazine.
+He has been listed for the last several years in Marquis Who's Who in the world.
+He was a member of the Norwegian Academy of Technological Sciences.
 He received "Gulltasten 2010", an honorary award for his work in telecommunications.
 In 2012 he received Aftenpostens readers award for the most significant invention in Norway since 1980, for his work on GSM early development.
 In 2014 he got the Rosing Prize for the same effort.